 If you spend a lot of time at home, you want to make sure your living space truly feels right.
 You want a home design that speaks to you and sets you apart from other homeowners.
 If your tastes are a bit eclectic, the bohemian style might be just right for you.

 Deeply rooted in individualism and creativity, boho style is perfect for expressing your living space as an extension of yourself.
 The flooring you choose will serve as a base for the rest of your interior design.
-Before you take that step, here’s a look at some key considerations and boho decor tips.
+Here’s a look at some boho flooring ideas and other key considerations.

 What Is the Bohemian Style?

 The bohemian style of interior design first developed in Paris, France, during the 19th century.
 The movement rejected conforming to norms and conventions, embracing uniqueness and individuality instead.